-The insurance industry has a great influence on both the global economy and business security.
-A business owner risks his own capital, so one of his main tasks is to minimize risks.
+The insurance industry has a huge influence on both the global economy and business security.
+A business owner risks his or her own capital, so one of his main tasks is to minimize risks.
 Under these circumstances, it makes sense to manage risk and reduce it.
 That’s why it is important to have the right insurance in place.
 Fortunately, there are a lot of insurance types to protect businesses against various dangers.
 A business owner can buy an insurance policy to protect his or her business from interruption, and to insure product liability, property, workers’ compensation, professional liability, and home-based businesses.

 Additionally, the law demands that businesses with employees have some type of insurance.
 This depends upon the state where the business is located.
-Different policies can protect different types of businesses against unexpected dangers.
-Replacement costs for individual business are much higher, and this makes the purchase of business insurance a wise decision for many business owners, whether it is a large or small business.
+Different policies can protect varying types of business against unexpected dangers.
+Replacement costs for individual business are much higher, and this makes purchasing business insurance a wise decision for many business owners, whether it is a large or small business.

-What is a Smart Contract?
+What Is a Smart Contract?

-When a digital transaction is carried out in the blockchain system, it is grouped in a cryptographically protected block with other transactions that have occurred in the last few minutes, and is distributed throughout the network.
+When a digital transaction is carried out in the blockchain system, it is grouped in a cryptographically-protected block with other transactions that have occurred in the last few minutes, and is distributed throughout the network.

 Undoubtedly, this technology will not be able to completely rid the world of intermediaries, but it is already clear that it will significantly simplify economic turnover.
 As a result, modern business models will become more efficient, and transaction costs will be significantly reduced.

-Smart contracts are not contracts in a traditional sense, as we used to know them.
-To make a comparison, let’s imagine how many attempts it usually takes to conclude a contract between two parties in the real world.
-On the one hand, it is necessary to use the service of a legal representative.
-This person must draw up a contract; than two parties must agree to its terms.
-On the other hand, the government has to provide the currency for the transaction.
+A smart contract is not a contract in the traditional manner we used to know.
+To make a comparison, let’s imagine how many attempts it would take to seal a contract between two parties in the real world.
+On the one hand, it would be necessary to use the services of a legal representative.
+This person must draw up a contract.
+Then the two parties would have to agree with its terms.
+On the other hand, the government would have to provide the currency for the transaction.

-Smart contracts make this process much easier and safer for all parties involved, ensure transparency of the relationship, and guarantee payment.
+Smart contracts make this process much easier and safer all parties involved, ensuring the transparency of the relationship and guaranteeing payment.
 The concept of smart contracts was described for the first time by Nick Szabo in 1996.
 Nick Szabo is a computer scientist and cryptographer who works at the junction of economics, law, and computer science.
 He described a smart contract as “a set of promises, specified in digital form, including protocols within which the parties perform on these promises.”
 The idea was to allow computers to regulate the ownership, management, and operation of the property to which the computer can have direct access.
 The rules of regulation itself were proposed to be written in a language understandable to machines—a programming language.
 Less than twenty years have passed, and the concepts of Nick Szabo are becoming a reality.

-Benefits of Using Smart Contracts
+The Benefits of Using Smart Contracts

-- Economy.
 Due to the absence of intermediaries, smart contracts can save a lot of money, because you do not need to hire a lawyer to control the execution of your transactions.

-- Accuracy.
 Internal automation of the smart contract helps to reduce the number of errors.
 It also helps to ensure low cost and high speed in comparison with manually filling out a multitude of forms.

 Blockchain Smart Contracts in the Insurance Industry

 Today, even non-contested claims payments can take weeks or months to be paid.
 As a result of using smart contracts and automated claims payment processes, policyholders will get paid more quickly in comparison with today’s manual processes.
-In addition, smart contracts will reduce claims administration costs and the risk of fraudulent claims.
+Also, smart contracts will reduce claims administration costs and the risk of fraudulent claims.